 Interactive Voice Response (IVR) is the automated technology that allows interaction with a human caller by way of DTMF input (Dual-tone multi-frequency).
 In today's business world, IVR systems are used by almost all industries and their respective applications like banking, insurance, utilities, telecom, travel, retail etc. to process a customer's phone call, rather than connecting to an actual human agent.
-Through interactive voice response software, the end user selects suitable options through a variety of pre-recorded menus and sub-menus.
+Through interactive voice response software, the end user selects suitable options through a variety of pre-recorded menus and sub-menus, following a carefully crafted and optimised call flow.
 If the user is unable to find a suitable resolution, only then is there a provision to transfer the call to a live agent.

 IVR has been around for about three decades, but even 20 years ago, the technology was clunky, and speech recognition was a little 'hit and miss'.
 Many large organizations experimented with speech-based IVR in the hope of providing customers with a superior user experience, whilst attempting to avoid hiring additional customer service personnel.
 With the old technology, it didn't work if for example there was background noise, or if the IVR system didn't recognize the caller's language or accent.